borgesenioc/csv-format-of/README.md

 - **Validation**: Ensures the JSON structure is correct and matches the predefined schema.
 - **CSV Output**: Converts JSON data into a downloadable CSV file.
 - **Preview**: Displays the generated CSV file in a preview area to ensure proper mapping.

+## Prerequisites

+This tool relies on the **JSON Resume Exporter** Chrome extension to extract LinkedIn data.
+Follow these steps to set it up:

+1. Install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec).
+2. Enable the extension and use it to export JSON data from LinkedIn profiles.
+3. Copy the extracted JSON and paste it into the app's input box.

 ## Live Demo